 A national debate

-The reported assaults have sparked fierce public debate about Merkel's liberal policies toward migrants and have unleashed a wave of anger over authorities' response to the attacks.
+The reported assaults have sparked fierce public debate about the wisdom of German Chancellor Angela Merkel’s liberal policies toward migrants and have unleashed a wave of anger toward authorities for their response to the attacks.

 In an interview published Sunday in Germany’s Bild am Sonntag newspaper, Justice Minister Heiko Maas expressed his view that the attacks were not opportunistic, but a premeditated and organized assault on women.